 - Sell through collections by a target date to make room for fresh merchandise

-- Compare different markdown scenarios in terms of financial impact
+- Compare different markdown scenarios in terms of the financial impact

-Standardizes and streamlines markdown decision making by combining analytics, number crunching and user-inputs and approvals through a fast and user-friendly interface.
+It standardizes and streamlines markdown decision-making by combining analytics, number crunching, and user inputs and approvals through a fast and user-friendly interface.

-Scenarios can be reviewed at various levels of the merchandise hierarchy and impacts of accepting the markdown recommendations can be easily assessed real-time.
-Configurable summary tables and KPIs provides financial insights including revenue, unit sales, gross margin for all scenarios.
+Scenarios can be reviewed at various levels of the merchandise hierarchy and the impacts of accepting the markdown recommendations can be easily assessed in real-time.
+Configurable summary tables and KPIs provide financial insights including revenue, unit sales, and gross margin for all scenarios.

-1. Advanced forecasting methodology leverages attribute-based life cycles in the beginning of the selling period and combines with in-season performance of individual styles
+1. Advanced forecasting methodology leverages attribute-based life cycles at the beginning of the selling period and combines with the in-season performance of individual styles

-2. User-friendly and versatile what-if analysis enables retailers to evaluate different scenarios real time and facilitate fast-decision making
+2. User-friendly and versatile what-if analysis enables retailers to evaluate different scenarios in real time and facilitate fast decision-making

-With Solvoyo Markdown Optimization users can evaluate different pricing scenarios such as optimizing sell-through by exit date, or optimizing lifetime gross margin and choose the scenario that fits company’s strategy for that week.
-Users can also evaluate the impact of overriding markdown recommendations, changing the exit dates of the styles and review the financial metrics with ease from style level up to total company level to help make informed decisions.
+With Solvoyo Markdown Optimization, users can evaluate different pricing scenarios such as optimizing sell-through by exit date or optimizing lifetime gross margin, and choose the scenario that fits the company’s strategy for that week.
+Users can also evaluate the impact of overriding markdown recommendations, change the exit dates of the styles, and review the financial metrics with ease, from the product level to the company level.

 3. Easy to expand to new locations and markets and update business rules as businesses grow and face new challenges

-As the business needs evolve and change over time, new markets could be added, and pricing rules (such as price points or minimum discount levels) can be introduced, and the company may have some business rules to make execution of markdowns easier for the store operations teams for different regions or groups of stores.
+As a business’s needs evolve and change over time, new markets could be added, pricing rules (such as price points or minimum discount levels) can be introduced, and the company may have some business rules to make the execution of markdowns easier for the store operations teams for different regions or groups of stores.

-4. Cloud-based Software-as-as-Service solution is flexible, easy to deploy and minimizes upfront investment
+4. Cloud-based Software-as-a-Service solution is flexible, easy to deploy, and minimizes upfront investment

-Solvoyo’s cloud-based Markdown Optimization solution is accessed on the web and does not require upfront investment in hardware or software installations, doesn’t require lifetime investment in in-house resources to maintain and upgrade.
+Solvoyo’s cloud-based Markdown Optimization solution is accessed on the web and does not require an upfront investment in hardware or software installations, and doesn’t require lifetime investment into in-house resources to maintain and upgrade.